 SHOWN HERE IS ONLY THE REVISION TO THE TEMPORARY TRAFFIC CONTROL SIGNAL SECTION.
 OTHER MATERIAL WILL REMAIN BUT IT IS NOT SHOWN FOR THE PURPOSES OF THE REVIEW.

-(x) Temporary Traffic Signals.
-Furnish, install, maintain, and remove all items required to provide temporary signalization in accordance with the approved plans, specifications, and Section 1124.
+(x) Temporary Traffic Control Signals.
+In accordance with Section 958.3:

+For new temporary traffic control signals, this work is the furnishing and installation of complete and operational temporary traffic control signal systems for stationary operations; work includes installing, maintaining, relocating, resetting, and removing these temporary traffic control signals.

+For existing permanent traffic control signals, this work is the temporary modification and restoration of existing permanent traffic control signals to address congestion resulting from traffic volume shifts due to construction-related, detoured traffic.

 901.4 MEASUREMENT AND PAYMENT—